 Keep in mind that there are a lot of silent communications as well.
-“Please pass the salt” is sometimes replaced with a nod of a head toward the saltshaker.
+“Please pass the salt” is sometimes replaced with a nod of the head toward the saltshaker.
 John Cleese once commented that in England everyone always apologizes for everything.
 If someone wants the salt, Mr. Cleese pointed out that people will tend to nod toward the shaker and say, “Sorry?”
 I laughed hard at that observation.

 Honestly, creating realistic personas is one of the most enjoyable aspects of writing for me.
 It is a bit like getting to know a group of cool people, except you are the one who will give them form and life.
 I encourage you to take your time and relish the experience.